apache/amoro/site/README.md

 * Pages are maintained in markdown in the `docs/` folder
 * Links use bare page names: `[link text](target-page)`

+### Style
+* Proper nouns should start with a capital letter
+* A space is required at both ends of mixed English and Chinese

 ### Installation

 The site is built using mkdocs.
 To install mkdocs and the theme, run: